kubermatic/kubermatic/docs/proposals/introduce-apps.md

 ### Updates to KKP API

-- adding an endpoint to list ApplicationDefintion.
+- adding an endpoint to list ApplicationDefinition.
 It's required to make it possible for users to select applications in the cluster wizard (see #6000)
 - adding endpoints to install, edit and remove an application in a user cluster.
 These endpoints will only create, edit or remove Application CRs in the user cluster.
 Reconciliation will be performed by `ApplicationInstallationController`.

 To do this, the following changes need to be made to the cluster and clustertemplate objects